rhingstrumjr/rhingstrumjr.github.io/_posts/2019-03-11-the-pragmatic-programmer-part-1.md

 We need to keep a mind like the kindergartners.
 Don't become discouraged if your idea falls apart.
 Learn from it and build again!

+## Chapter 3
+### Learn your tools
+If you don't know how to properly use your tools, then you will never become a true master.
+As programmers, we must learn the basic tools.
+For example, get to know your code editor and shell.
+If you master those by learning the shortcuts, then your productivity will skyrocket!

+The best example I have of this is from my Udacity course.
+The example was a simple task: move pictures to a new directory.
+If I was using the GUI, I could get it done in about a minute.
+However, using the shell, I was able to get all the files moved in under 10 seconds.
+Typing one line is far faster than creating a new folder, selecting the files, and dragging the files to the new folder using a mouse.

 Keep Evolving!